Ragdoll Cat Breed Profile

 Ragdoll kittens

 A Ragdoll kitten will cost around £500-plus and should be full of life.
 He will relax as he matures.
-Make sure the kittens were born and brought up indoors because this should mean they have been well socialized and have a good temperament.
+Make sure the kittens were born and brought up indoors because this should mean they have been well socialised and have a good temperament.
 A Ragdoll's true coat colour does not develop until he is around 13 weeks old.

-Is this the cat for you?
+Is the Ragdoll the cat for you?

 Ragdolls are ideal for the majority of households, from elderly owners to young families, single people to dog lovers, but it's still important to consider their need for companionship before you welcome one into your home.
 "It's not ideal for them to be the only pet in the house, especially if you're out at work all day," says Linda.
 "They do need some sort of companion.
 They're quite laid-back though and will happily settle with any animal."